-All levels of government may be sued under common law or Constitution theories for causing or exacerbating climate-related flood problems but local governments are particularly vulnerable as they design and operate stormwater systems and undertake other activities (construction of dams, levees, fills, ditches, culverts, highway construction) where they may increase flooding and erosion on some private lands while reducing it on others.
-Their failure to take into account climate change may be considered by a court to be "unreasonable" and "negligent" conduct, particularly where there is a high concentration of risk factors.
+All levels of government may be sued under common law "tort" or Constitution theories for causing or exacerbating climate-related flood problems but local governments are particularly vulnerable as they design and operate storm water systems and undertake other activities (construction of dams, levees, fills, ditches, culverts, highway construction) where they may increase flooding and erosion on some private lands while reducing it on others.
+Their failure to take climate change into account may be considered by a court to be "unreasonable" and "negligent" conduct, particularly where there is a high concentration of risk factors.

-To reduce potential liability based upon claims of negligence ("unreasonable" conduct) or other legal theories ("nuisance", "trespass", etc.) governments should reflect climate change in their policies and programs and take measures to address climate change of the sort suggested in the text below and Box 1.
+To reduce potential liability based upon claims of negligence ("unreasonable" conduct) or other legal theories ("nuisance", "trespass", "taking", etc.) governments should reflect climate change in their policies and programs and take measures to address climate change of the sort suggested in the text below and Box 1.
 These actions would not only reduce the potential for successful climate change-related suits but also the potential for litigation based on more traditional types of flooding and erosion.
-They could do so with confidence that courts will uphold such regulations although courts in a small number of cases have held more traditional regulations which deny all economic use of land a taking of private property without payment of just compensation.
-Governments can take a variety of measures suggested below to reduce the potential for courts to hold that tight regulations adopted to reduce climate change-related flooding are a taking.
+They could do so with confidence that courts will uphold floodplain regulations reflecting climate change although courts in a small number of cases have held more traditional floodplain regulations which deny all economic use of land a taking of private property without payment of just compensation.
+Governments can take a variety of measures suggested below to reduce the potential for courts to hold that tight regulations adopted to reduce climate change-related flooding and flood damages are a taking.